johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-02-22-allowlist-proxying-with-aspnet-core.md

 ---
-title: "WhiteList Proxying with ASP.Net Core"
+title: "AllowList Proxying with ASP.Net Core"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: [asp net core, proxy, http requests, whitelist]
+tags: [asp net core, proxy, http requests, allowlist]
 hide_table_of_contents: false
 ---
 Once upon a time there lived a young team who were building a product.
 They were ready to go live with their beta and so they set off on a journey to a mystical land they had heard tales of.
 This magical kingdom was called "Production".
 However, Production was a land with walls and but one gate.
 That gate was jealously guarded by a defender named "InfoSec".
 InfoSec was there to make sure that only the the right people, noble of thought and pure of deed were allowed into the promised land.
 InfoSec would ask questions like "are you serving over HTTPS" and "what are you doing about cross site scripting"?